 THE PARISH COUNCIL YEAR and MEETING ARRANGEMENTS

-The Parish Council currently meets monthly in the Church on a Monday evening at 6 p.m. but please check the website and village notice boards for the date and venue.
+The Parish Council meets monthly, usually in the Hazel Room on a Monday evening at 6 p.m., but please check the website and village notice boards for the date and venue.
 Parish Council meetings are open to all.
 Meetings are publicised the previous week.
 There are no meetings in August.

 The Parish Council “year” begins at the May meeting, when the Chair and Vice Chair are elected and members undertake the other roles and responsibilities.
 In April or May each year the Parish Council convenes an Annual Parish Meeting in the Village Hall, which is a public meeting at which village groups and societies present their annual reports, and at which the Parish Council presents its end of year financial statement.

 Members of the public have no right to speak at Local Authority meetings without permission and there is no legal obligation to offer time for public participation.
 However, the National Association of Local Councils recommends that public participation is invited at an early stage of a meeting, and recommends this is after approval of the Minutes of the previous meeting.